wuba/react-native-echarts/blog/2023-05-29-react-native-echarts-1.1-released/index.md

 ### ECharts GL Supported

-With the increasing prevalence of 3D visualization and WebGL acceleration in various business scenarios, we are continuously exploring and expanding our support for ECharts GL.
-This will enable us to meet a broader range of business needs.
-[Click here](https://github.com/orgs/wuba/projects/10) to see the latest updates and progress.
-Below are some examples of 3D charts:
+With the widespread application of 3D visualization in various business scenarios, such as the displayed 3D chart below, we will continue to explore and enhance our support for ECharts GL to meet more business needs.
+You can click [here](https://github.com/orgs/wuba/projects/10) to check the latest progress.

 <img src="https://pic5.58cdn.com.cn/nowater/frs/n_v320b11894eaa24d36a40713c884eba3a2.png"  width="600"/>